AJOSH0912/assessment-task-1/README.md

 # Begin game loop

-while there are more than 1 remaining briefcases:
+while there are more than 20 remaining briefcases....

 # Eliminate briefcases